Prichard, Alabama: Geography

-Prichard is located in central Mobile County at (30.7387998, -88.0788889).
+Prichard is located in central Mobile County.
 It is bordered to the south by Mobile, to the east by Chickasaw, and to the north and northeast by Saraland.
 U.S. Route 45 (St. Stephens Road) runs through Prichard southwest of the city center; it leads southeast 4 mi to downtown Mobile and northwest 27 mi to Citronelle.
 Interstate 65 and its spur I-165 meet in Prichard.
 I-165 leads southeast to downtown Mobile, while I-65 leads south to Interstate 10 in southwest Mobile.
 To the northeast I-65 leads 164 mi to Montgomery, the state capital.

 According to the United States Census Bureau, the city of Prichard has a total area of 25.510 sqmi, of which 25.306 sqmi are land and 0.204 sqmi, or 0.80%, are water.